Magzzie/World_Weather_Analysis/README.md

 - Finally, we will export the data, clean it, and use the weather data to choose the best cities for vacation based on certain weather criteria and then map these cities using Jupyter G maps and the Google Places API.

 #### Second Stage Analysis: Upgrade the App
 PlanMyTrip Analysis Team and Beta testers love it the app.
-And, as with any new product, they’ve recommended a few changes to take the app to the next level.
-Specifically, they recommend adding the weather description to the weather data we had already retrieved in this first stage of the project.
+And, as with any new product, they have recommended a few changes to take the app to the next level.
+Specifically, they recommend adding the weather description to the weather data we had already retrieved in the first stage of the project.
 Then, we will have the beta testers use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
 From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
 Finally, using the Google Maps Directions API, we will create a travel route between the four cities as well as a marker layer map.

 ### Purpose